Pinu, Papua New Guinea: Arrival of the churches

+It must be stated that the Kabadi people and the rest of Central Province owe it to the missionaries who had come ashore in the late 1800s, and this was the commencement of modernisation of their society.
+While there is some discontentment that many cultural traditions and practices have been lost due to this foreign influence, it is a subject of another discussion.

 The church had played a significant role in transforming the lives of the people.
-In the late 1800s, the London Missionary Society, landed in the area, and established stations, where the church and schools were built.
+The London Missionary Society, landed in the area, and established stations, where the church and schools were built.
 The role and influence of the church then was made much easier with the approval of the Paramount chief, who then welcomed the early church to establish themselves in Pinu village.
 A church building was established with a school built to teach the people about God and basic English and maths.
 Everyone was forced to embrace this change, which subsequently led to people converting and accepting Christianity.